-There was one important study conducted with glaucoma and non-glaucoma patients who were asked to either smoke the herb or ingest a THC extract orally.
+There was one important study conducted with glaucoma and non-glaucoma patients who were asked to either smoke cannabis or ingest a THC extract orally.
+(4)

 The results were mind-blowing:

-To be precise, 65% of patients (both with and without glaucoma) who took a dose of THC found a significant drop in their eye pressure.
+To be precise, 65% of patients (both with and without glaucoma) who took a dose of THC experienced a significant drop in IPO.

 In that same research, the relation between THC dosage and IOP was also noticed.
-When the higher dose of the cannabinoid was given to the subjects, their eye pressure decreased more.
+When the higher dose of THC was given to the subjects, their eye pressure decreased more.

-While some minor studies suggest several possible benefits, most of the research suggests that CBD has been inefficient in lowering IOP..
+While some minor studies suggest several possible benefits, most of the research suggests that CBD has been inefficient in lowering IOP.
+(5)